 The Treasure Map of Software Development

-The same pattern.
-Every time.
+The same pressure.
+Every organisation.

 — Bo Frese